ben-aaron188/rgpt3/README.md

 ## Changelog/updates

+- [new release] 5 Mar 2023: the package now supports ChatGPT
+- [update] 30 Jan 2023: added error shooting for API call errors
+- [update] 23 Dec 2022: the embeddings functions now default to the second generation embeddings "text-embedding-ada-002".
+- [minor fix] 3 Dec 2022: included handling for encoding issues so that `rbindlist` uses `fill=T` (in `gpt3_completions(...)`)
 - [update] 29 Nov 2022: the just released [davinci-003 model](https://beta.openai.com/docs/models/gpt-3) for text completions is now the default model for the text completion functions.
-- [minor fix] 3 Dec 2022: included handling for encoding issues so that `rbindlist` uses `fill=T` (in `gpt3_completions(...)`)
-- [update] 23 Dec 2022: the embeddings functions now default to the second generation embeddings "text-embedding-ada-002".
-- [update] 30 Jan 2023: added error shooting for API call errors

 ## Citation